dougyb83/Lunas-Leopard-Geckos/TESTING.md

   ![screenshot](documentation/bugs/vertical-space-bug.png)

-  - When implementing the 'static gallery' on the home page I initially hadn't placed a 'container' before the bootrap row and column that the 'static gallery' was inside of.
+  - When implementing the 'static gallery' on the home page I initially hadn't placed a 'container' before the bootstrap row and column that the 'static gallery' was inside of.
 Adding this container fixed the issue.

-- CSS class affecting uninteded elements
+- CSS class affecting unintended  elements

   ![screenshot](documentation/bugs/p-style-bug.png)

-  - I found that this class was affecting 'p' elements that were within other classes, where my intention was to only affect the 'p' elements withing 'avail-geck-card'.
-I later discover my sytax was incorrect and fixed the problem by targeting the 'h4' and 'p' element separately i.e. '.avail-gecko-card h4{}' and '.avail-gecko-card p{}' (these later became 'h3' and 'span').
+  - I found that this class was affecting 'p' elements that were within other classes, where my intention was to only affect the 'p' elements withing 'avail-gecko-card'.
+I later discover my syntax was incorrect and fixed the problem by targeting the 'h4' and 'p' element separately i.e. '.avail-gecko-card h4{}' and '.avail-gecko-card p{}' (these later became 'h3' and 'span').
 - Horizontal rule not centered on mobile devices

   ![screenshot](documentation/bugs/hr-bug.png)